Welcome to our Texas to California drive trip planner!

 It crosses eight states and has some of the most iconic destinations along its path, from Chicago to Santa Monica.

-The route from Texas to California has many tourist attractions and nostalgic icons like abandoned ghost towns, vintage gas stations, and wigwam motels.
+The northern route from Texas to California has many tourist attractions and nostalgic icons like abandoned ghost towns, vintage gas stations, and wigwam motels.

 The people here are friendly, the food is great and there’s always something happening in Dallas.